Opentrons/opentrons/api/docs/v2/new_modules.rst

 Hold Time
 +++++++++

-If you set a temperature and a hold time, the Thermocycler Module will hold the temperature for the specified amount of time.
+If you set a ``temperature`` and a ``hold_time``, the Thermocycler Module will hold the temperature for the specified amount of time.
 Time can be passed in as minutes or seconds.

 In the example below, the Thermocycler Module will hold the the specified temperature for 45 minutes and 15 seconds.

 If you do not specify a hold time the protocol will proceed once the temperature specified is reached.

 .. code-block:: python